Philodendron Varieties: 57 Different Types of Philodendron

 Rio

 Philodendron Rio is a cultivar of the Philodendron Brasil.
 This hearteaf philodendron has beautiful variegated leaves not seen in any other variety.
-This variety was once known as the Philodendron scandens, which is still used by some plant nurseries, or online plant sellers.
+This variety was once known as Philodendron scandens, which is still used by some plant nurseries, or online plant sellers.
 This variety has been around since 2009, when cultivated by a plant company out of Florida.

 According to Gabriella Plants (who cultivated it), this variety emerged from a Philodendron Brasil from a naturally occuring sport.
 Because they’ve only been around about a decade, and aren’t regularly produced plants, they are quite rare and expensive.
 Right now you can typically only find Rios from a list of specialized growers, and plants are often purchased immediately due to their rarity.